 Sales Representatives need to have excellent communication skills, both written and oral, as well as strong listening skills in order to effectively assess client needs.
 In addition, a Sales Representative will need patience and persistence in order to complete a sales transaction, which can take weeks to complete.

 What Wages and Benefits Can I Expect?

 Compensation methods vary by the type of firm and the product sold.
 Most employers use a combination of salary and commission or salary plus bonus.
 Commission usually is based on the amount of sales, whereas bonuses may depend on individual performance, the performance of all sales workers in the group or district, or the company’s performance.

-The median wage in 2016 for Sales Representatives, Technical and Scientific in California is $81,172 annually, or $39.03 hourly.
-The median wage for Sales Representatives, Technical and Scientific in San Diego County is $66,686 annually, or $32.06 hourly.
+The median wage in 2016 for Sales Representatives, Technical and Scientific in California was $81,172 annually, or $39.03 hourly.
+The median wage for Sales Representatives, Technical and Scientific in San Diego County was $66,686 annually, or $32.06 hourly.
 The median is the point at which half of the workers earn more and half earn less.